-Fireplace dampers or chimney dampers, components of your fireplace, help regulate airflow and draft for fireplaces, and are opened or closed with a damper handle.
+Fireplace dampers or chimney dampers, components of your fireplace, help regulate airflow and draft for fireplaces.
+They are, therefore, opened or closed with a damper handle.

 About chimney and fireplace dampers